State Senate and

 Rep. John King (Rock Hill)

 John has represented SC House District 49 since 2009.
 He ran unopposed for the seat in 2024, and facing only write-in oppositon, he received 98% of the vote.
 In previous elections where he did have opposition, he typically received over 60% of the vote.
+In the 2026 Primary, King defeated opponent Perry Sutton 81% to 19%

 Here is his address to the 2026 YCDP County Convention on March 14.